 Welcome to the home page for the Pathology Residency Training Program of Wake Forest School of Medicine.

 Our patients are the basis for the breadth and depth of training received by our pathology residents who examine all types of specimens under the supervision of faculty members with expertise in all subspecialties of pathology.
 On surgical pathology rotations, residents follow their cases from freezing to grossing to sign-out.
 As they progress through the program they preview slides and write reports for cases increasing in number and complexity.
 Residents gain experience in fine needle aspiration biopsy on our busy cytology service.
 Autopsy training is supervised by forensic pathologists and residents have ample opportunity to perform both hospital and medical examiner autopsies.
 Clinical Pathology training includes rotations in hematopathology, transfusion medicine, clinical chemistry, clinical microbiology, molecular pathology, cytogenetics, and laboratory management.
-One unique feature of our CP program is resident participation in the Program in Medical Laboratory Science.
 Other elements of the educational program are numerous conferences and lectures, journal club, and opportunities to do research and teaching.

 Residents are also eligible to apply to our fellowship programs in Forensic Pathology, Surgical Pathology, Cytopathology, Hematopathology, and Dermatopathology.

 In addition to academic excellence, we offer an opportunity to train in a great work environment.
 Our residents form a friendly and cohesive group and our faculty is committed to teaching.
 Other amenities enjoyed by our resident include personal office space, which includes a microscope and a computer, and funds for books and meetings.
 Residents work closely with our pathologist’s assistants (on the surgical pathology and autopsy services) and our technical and clerical staff.